Chinese imperial cuisine: Imperial cuisine in the Qing dynasty

 Chinese imperial cuisine in the Qing dynasty was developed basing on the traditional diet of the Manchu ethnic group and Shandong cuisine.
 The famous Manchu Han Imperial Feast was created during this dynasty.
 There was a special organisation, the Imperial Kitchen, within the Qing imperial palace which was responsible for creating and making imperial cuisine for the emperor.
 The Imperial Kitchen was managed by the General Office of Internal Affairs.
 During the reign of the Qianlong Emperor (r.
 1735–1796), the Imperial Kitchen was divided into the Internal Kitchen and the External Kitchen.
 The Internal Kitchen had departments for meat dishes, vegetables, roasting, baking and rice cooking.
 The External Kitchen prepared the palace banquets, feasts and sacrificial rites.
 During the Qing dynasty, the rites for the meals, the number of people, and the use, cost, variety and quality of sumptuous courses at each meal were the greatest of all the dynasties in China.

 Popular dishes

 Dezhou braised chicken

 Dezhou braised chicken is a traditional dish from Dezhou City, Shandong Province and it is named after its place of origin.
 When the Qianlong Emperor travelled to Dezhou City, a Han Chinese family made braised chicken for him.
 The emperor thought highly of this dish and praised it as "a wonder of all cuisine".
 After eating Dezhou braised chicken, the Qianlong Emperor ordered that this dish be included in the menu of imperial cuisine.
+Dezhou braised chicken features red glossy skin, tender texture, aromatic smell, and a juicy taste.